erdaqorri/DeltaMut-Database/README.md

 ---
 📂 ARP Repository Structure Description

 All data present in the DeltaMut database and intermediate AlphaFold2 output files are stored in the **DeltaMut-Database** directory in the ARP Research Data Repository, which is maintained by the HUN-REN network for long-term accessibility and preservation.
-ARP utilizes *Dataverses*, structured digital containers that organized datasets and metadata in a user-friendly and searchable way, allowing independent access to individual files without the need to navigate through multiple datasets. *Please see the following guide to familiarize yourself with Dataverses: https://dataverse.org/*.
+ARP utilizes *Dataverses*, structured digital containers that organize datasets and metadata in a user-friendly and searchable way, allowing independent access to individual files without the need to navigate through multiple datasets. *Please see the following guide to familiarize yourself with Dataverses: https://dataverse.org/*.

 The DeltaMut_Database directory is organized as follows:
 - 12,342 dataverses - Each dataverse corresponds to one protein and includes all its related missense variants.